 Nepal renews call for talks with India as row over map deepens

-Kathmandu, June 09: Nepal's foreign minister said on Tuesday that the country was still waiting for a response from India on holding talks to resolve a border dispute that has strained relations between the South Asian neighbors.
+Kathmandu, June 09: Nepal's foreign minister said on Tuesday that the country was still waiting for a response from India on holding talks to resolve a border dispute that has strained relations between the South Asian neighbours.

 Foreign Minister Pradeep Gyawali told The Associated Press in an interview that requests to talk were made in November and December last year, and again in May.
 "We have expressed time and again that Nepal wants to sit at the table to resolve this problem," Gyawali said.